 9. Exit Registry Editor and restart your computer for the change to take effect.

-If the 9 steps above are too confusing, you can just download the registry file from the link below and run it which will automatically merge it into your Windows registry.
+If the 9 steps above are too confusing, you can just download this registry file and run it which will automatically merge it into your Windows registry.

 Although this is documented in Microsoft KB but it is stated as “FAST PUBLISH” article.
 I enabled the DisableOnSoftRemove value on my test computer and rebooted it.
 Then I tried connecting an external Maxtor hard drive, disabled it through Windows 7 Safely Remove Hardware but the LED light is still lit up which is supposed to be turned off according to the USB Safely Remove software blog…